Table of Contents

 It is reasonable to expect the judge to believe the independent land registry employee because they are a legal adult.
 Also, there is no conflict of interest or likely loyalty to you.
 The land registry employee has less reason to lie about your signature than a relative or shareholder.

-Many business owners have a preferred witness, who they tend to use for the majority (if not all) of their commercial contracts and who they know meets the requirements mentioned above.
-If none springs to mind, asking a lawyer to independently witness a signature for you for a small fee (approximately £10) is possible.
+Many business owners have a preferred witness, who they tend to use for most (if not all) of their commercial contracts and who they know meets the above-mentioned requirements.
+If none springs to mind, you can ask a lawyer to witness your signature independently for a small fee.

 LegalVision’s Startup Manual is essential reading material for any startup founder looking to launch and grow a successful startup.